453245C

 • Power surges that damage equipment

 NSW regulations require RCDs on all circuits, but many homes built before 2000 don’t meet current standards.
-When did you last test your RCDs?
+When was the last time you tested your RCDs?
 Testing your RCDs every three months keeps them working properly.
-Push the test button monthly to make sure they trip correctly.
+Push the test button monthly to ensure it trips correctly.

 Power Surge Protection Sydney Homes Need